neumannd/WorkingExamples/README.md

 # WorkingExamles
-This repository contains some examples of my work.
+This repository contains some examples of my work as an add-on for job applications.

 It is divided into four subcategories (sub-directory name in brackets):